-Email the house manager at email@example.com for more information!
+Email the house manager at email@example.com for more information.

 Volunteer usher benefits

-50% discount at Berkeley Rep concessions bar
+Discount at Berkeley Rep concessions on ushering dates.

-Invitations to special events, parties, orientations, and presentations
+Invitations to usher special events and presentations.

 Volunteer usher posts

-Berkeley Rep’s volunteer ushers are the most visible part of the front-of-house staff and are responsible for the welcoming, guidance, safety, and comfort of all patrons.
+Berkeley Rep’s volunteer ushers are the most visible part of the front-of-house and are responsible for the welcoming, guidance, safety, and comfort of all patrons.
 You will be personally contributing to Berkeley Rep’s reputation for professionalism and quality by assuring that our patrons feel welcome.
 A positive attitude is essential, and a dress code is enforced (see “Dress code” below).

 The house manager will provide a brief orientation before each performance, answer any questions, and assign usher posts for the event.
 He or she will be available to answer questions throughout the event.
 Don’t feel that you have to answer every question a patron asks, or solve every problem.
 Ushers are occasionally asked to stuff programs before the doors open to patrons.
 Familiarity with seating is essential for most positions.
 Individual training will be provided as needed.
-Matinee and evening series are available during the regular theatre season, with varying call times and early curtains on Wednesday and Sunday evenings.
+Matinee and evening series are available during the regular theatre season, with varying call times (12:30, 5:30, or 6:30pm) and early curtains on Wednesday and Sunday evenings.
 A call time is the time that you are expected to arrive at the Theatre to sign in, while curtain time marks the time the performance begins.
 Promptness is essential.

 Assistive listening devices usher